The IJNM Vision

 Become a Minister

-Assistant Ministers who are called and trained lead their own group as a Minister — preaching, overseeing Assistant Ministers, and building up members.
+Assistant Ministers who are called and trained by the ministry may step up and lead their own group as a Minister — preaching, overseeing Assistant Ministers, and building up members.

 4